 *- (a, b, c)

-return a*b + c and a*b - c, respectively.
+a*b + c and a*b - c, respectively.
 Their behaviors on infinities follow from the behaviors derived from addition, subtraction and multiplication.

 The precise semantics of these operations depend on the language implementation and the underlying hardware.
 Specifically, certain architectures provide these operations as a single instruction, possibly using a single rounding operation.
 Thus, the use of these operations may be faster than performing the individual arithmetic operations sequentially, but may also cause different rounding behavior.